rakkarage/UnitEase/README.md

 ## Instructions

 You can drag a Flow Macro into your flow and hook it up like I do in intro.
-It takes an ease type, a from and to value, a time, and it outputs the value beTWEEN from and to.
+It takes an ease type, a from and to value, a time, and it outputs the value beTWEEN from and to for the given time.

 Or you can attach a Flow State and set variables.

+TODO:

+- mostly broken garbage but intro example works well
+- need to make GoAlpha etc work
+- need to make multiple work on same object with diff variables? no way to pass into a state?

 ### Flow States